Electricity only reaches one in three Afghans

 Connecting Afghans to power is key to boosting an economy weakened by decades of war and improving living standards in a country with a poor record on health and education.

-Demand in Kabul has trippled over the past five years and is rising each year.
-Samadi estimates Afghanistan will need around 3,000 megawatts to meet the country's needs by 2020, compared with current supply of around 600 MW.
+Demand in Kabul has tripled over the past five years and is rising each year.
+Samadi estimates Afghanistan will need around 3,000 megawatts (MW) to meet the country's needs by 2020, compared with current supply of around 600 MW.

 But demand is still so modest that his total forecast for 2020 is just 5 percent of what is consumed by the United Kingdom now -- even though Afghanistan's population is already nearly half the size of Britain's.